jwodder/ps1.py/README.rst

 - shows the status of the current Git repository (see below)
 - thoroughly documented and easily customizable
 - supports both Bash and zsh
+- can optionally output just the Git status, in case you want to combine it with your own prompt string

 Requirements